Youth Exercise and Healthy Eating Habits

-Public health concerns about obesity and how young women in their 20s consistently exercise less than young men.
+Synopsis: Public health concerns about obesity and how young women in their 20s consistently exercise less than young men.
+The finding that young women consistently exercised less than young men, suggests that differences in energy expenditure could play a role in gender disparities in obesity and overweight.

 Despite mounting public health concerns about obesity and persistent social pressures dictating that slim is beautiful, young women in their '20s consistently exercise less than young men.